neurosity/neurosity-sdk-js/docs/getting-started.md

 ## Add Calm Subscription

-Now that you have authenticated, let's print out hello world when you're calm increases passed 0.3, a significant number.
+Now that you are authenticated, print out hello world when you're calm increases past 0.3, a significant number.

 Add the following code to your main() function after login.